GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 The possible `type` values:

-* `static`: every host is listed in the `cluster` definition
+* `static`: every host is listed in the `cluster` definition.
-* `strict_dns`: Envoy monitors DNS, and every matching A record will be assumed valid
+* `strict_dns`: Envoy monitors DNS, and every matching A record will be assumed valid.
-* `logical_dns`: Envoy uses the DNS to add hosts, but will not discard them if they’re no longer returned by DNS (we won't cover this in this article, but think round-robin DNS with hundreds of hosts)
+* `logical_dns`: Envoy uses the DNS to add hosts, but will not discard them if they’re no longer returned by DNS (we won't cover this in this article, but think round-robin DNS with hundreds of hosts).
-* `sds`: Envoy will use an external REST service to find cluster members
+* `sds`: Envoy will use an external REST service to find cluster members.

 And the possible `lb_type` values are: